Project-MONAI/model-zoo/CONTRIBUTING.md

 python -m monai.bundle ckpt_export --net_id network_def --filepath models/model.ts --ckpt_file models/model.pt --meta_file configs/metadata.json --config_file configs/inference.json
 ```

-After exporting your TorchScript file, you can check the validation or inference results based on it rather than `model.pt` with the following changes:
+After exporting your TorchScript file, you can check the evaluation or inference results based on it rather than `model.pt` with the following changes:

-1. Remove or disable `CheckpointLoader` in validation or inference config file if exists.
+1. Remove or disable `CheckpointLoader` in evaluation or inference config file if exists.
 1. Define `network_def` as: `"$torch.jit.load(<your TorchScript file path>)"`.
-1. Execute validation or inference command.
+1. Execute evaluation or inference command.

 If your bundle does not support TorchScript, please mention it in `docs/README.md`, and add your bundle name into `exclude_verify_torchscript_list` in `ci/bundle_custom_data.py`.